Research & Publications †

-Dr. Mossad obtained his medical degree in 1988 from the University of London.
+Dr. Mossad obtained his undergraduate degree in 1981 from the University of London and his medical degree from the University of Cairo in 1988.
 In 1988-1989, he served as House Officer at Cairo University Hospital, Egypt.
 He completed a rotating internship in child psychiatry at the Egypt Child Psychiatry Clinic, and performed community service for the Ministry of Health, Cairo, from 1989-1990.
 He was a Resident in internal medicine at Cairo University Hospital from 1989-1990.
 Dr. Mossad also completed internal medicine residency from 1990 to 1993, and infectious disease fellowship, from 1993 to 1996, at Cleveland Clinic, Cleveland, Ohio.

 Currently, Section Head of Transplant Infectious Diseases.

 including influenza & rhinovirus, infections in transplant recipients

 Conducted two research studies on the use of zinc for treating the common cold, which affects millions of people every year.

 Cleveland Clinic physicians and scientists may collaborate with the pharmaceutical or medical device industries to help develop medical breakthroughs or provide medical expertise or education.
 Cleveland Clinic strives to make scientific advances that will benefit patient care and support outside relationships that promise public benefit.
 In order for the discoveries of Cleveland Clinic physicians' and scientists' laboratories and investigations to benefit the public, these discoveries must be commercialized in partnership with industry.
 As experts in their fields, Cleveland Clinic physicians and scientists are often sought after by industry to consult, provide expertise and education.